reuk/parallel-reverb-raytracer/readme.md

     * Aim for coverage of all the library-visible functions first
     * Then for coverage of internal functions if time

-* Add a (filtered) direct image of the source to the output

 * image source stuff
     * backwards visiblity checks
     * keep track of valid paths